naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 The `where 'b: 'a` is called `lifetime bound` which is similar to a [trait bound](https://doc.rust-lang.org/reference/trait-bounds.html).
-It means that lifetime `'b` lasts at least as long as `'a`.
+It means that lifetime `'b` lives at least as long as `'a`.
 We need to tell this to the borrow checker because the lifetime associated with the return type of the method is `'a` (notice the `<'a>` in the return type).
 Hence the borrow checker will allow it only if the condition